 - Medications (hypermagnesuric diuretics).

-Inflammatory and oxidative stress are often related to low magnesium levels, which in-turn accelerates aging.
+Inflammatory and oxidative stress is often related to low magnesium levels, which in turn accelerates aging.

 Both chronic inflammation and oxidative stress are leading factors in aging and age-related diseases.
 Magnesium deficiency makes your skin far more vulnerable to harmful free radical damage, which can eventually lead to wrinkling and skin damage.

-Magnesium supplementation may be a simple and low-cost solution to healthier aging and the prevention of age-related diseases.
+Magnesium supplementation may be a simple and low-cost solution to healthier aging and the prevention of age-related issues.

 Fine lines and wrinkles, sagging skin, age spots, and annoying gray hairs are the first signs of aging that you may notice.
 Aging, however, is more than just looking old.
 Many tend to associate aging with the development of aches and pains as well as age-related diseases.